All the information contained in this manual was correct at the time of

 manual?
 OK, then contact tech support by first registering your product

-(if you haven't already done so) and then enter your user account and
+(if you haven't already done so) and then enter your user

 go to the support section where you can fill in a web form with your